VIPQualityPost/knittingmotor/docs/FIRMWARE.md

 The project is being developed under Visual Studio Code with the PlatformIO plugin.
 If you use the same IDE, you should not have any problems compiling and flashing the firmware to the Arduino, as all necessary external libraries will be configured via `platformio.ini`.

+## Choosing the right firmware branch

+The firmware comes in two different versions:
+- Arduino R3 support (`master` branch)
+- Arduino R4 support (`r4wifiv2` branch)

+Choose the firmware branch according the Arduino UNO type you are using.
+The branches are not cross-compatible, so you cannot simply compile the `master` branch and use it wth the Arduino R4.
+This simply won't work.

+## Multi-language support
 The firmware comes in two different languages at the moment, German or English.
 You can change this in `platform.io`via the `build_flags` parameter:

 - -D LANG_DE (for German) <br>